AsunaSungJinWoo/simulateur_physique/README.md

 ![image](https://github.com/user-attachments/assets/fbf994ff-9460-4f17-9adb-6ba6999eb964)

 Install the SFML library and watch the video in the external dependencies to finalize the project setup.
+Note that depending on your computer, the 32-bit or 64-bit version may cause compilation errors.
+If necessary, install the other version, but we recommend using the 32-bit version.

+Install the SFML library and watch the video in the external dependencies to finalize the project setup.
 Once this step is complete, you can run the program.

 If there is a compilation error, it is either due to the implementation of the SFML library or the location of the files.